puyaalexxx/devhunters-fw/README.md

 <h2 id="introduction">Introduction</h2>

-This is a framework that makes it easier to create WordPress plugins.
+A framework that makes it easier to create WordPress plugins.
 It offers many features, such as:

 1. custom fields
 2. simple visual builder with modals